-Michael J. Pries, associate professor of economics at the University of Notre Dame, discussed “Our Growing National Debt and What it Means for our Future” on Thursday, Nov.
-21, as part of The Hesburgh Lecture Series presented by The Notre Dame Club of Greater Jacksonville and the JU Public Policy Institute.
+Michael J. Pries, associate professor of economics at the University of Notre Dame, discussed the economy in his presentation “Our Growing National Debt and What it Means for our Future” on Nov.
+21, 2013, as part of The Hesburgh Lecture Series presented by The Notre Dame Club of Greater Jacksonville and the JU Public Policy Institute.

 The federal government’s recent deficits have reached levels not seen since World War II, and the debt grows by an average of more than $3 billion per day.
 Forecasts of where the debt is headed, based on current policy, show the U.S. debt-to-GDP ratio climbing to unprecedented levels in the coming decades.

 Dr. Pries’ lecture examined several aspects of the debt and fiscal forecasts.
 First, what are the economic and demographic forces behind the gloomy projections, and how do Social Security, Medicare and Medicaid contribute to future deficits?
 Second, if the path we are on is not altered, and the projected debt levels come to fruition, what will be the impact on our economy and on our standard of living?
 Finally, what are the policy options for restoring fiscal balance?